Daniil Medvedev: 2021: US Open, Davis and ATP Cups champion

-With the grass-court season, Medvedev took a wildcard to play in the Mallorca Championships, where he won his first career grass-court title.
+During the grass-court season, Medvedev took a wildcard to compete in the Mallorca Championships, where he won his first career grass-court title.
 At Wimbledon, he reached the fourth round for the first time in his career.
 There, he lost to Hubert Hurkacz in a match plagued by rain delays.
 Medvedev entered both the men's singles and the men's doubles events at the 2020 Summer Olympics.
 In doubles, Medvedev and Aslan Karatsev were defeated in the first round by Slovakia's Filip Polášek and Lukáš Klein.
 In singles, he defeated Kazakhstan's Alexander Bublik, India's Sumit Nagal, and Italy's Fabio Fognini to reach the quarterfinals.
 In the quarterfinals, he lost to Spain's Pablo Carreño Busta.
-To start the North American hardcourt season, Medvedev competed at the Canadian Open, where he won the title by defeating Reilly Opelka in the final.
+To start the North American hardcourt season, Medvedev competed at the Canadian Open, where he won the title after defeating Reilly Opelka in the final.
 The following week, he competed at the Cincinnati Masters, reaching the semifinals where he was defeated by Andrey Rublev.

 At the US Open, Medvedev dropped just one set en route to his first major title, defeating Novak Djokovic in the final.
 The final received immense attention, as Djokovic was vying to become only the second man in the Open Era to achieve the calendar-year Grand Slam.

 Following the US Open, Medvedev participated in the Laver Cup as part of Team Europe.
 Team Europe comfortably won the title, with Medvedev winning his match against Denis Shapovalov in straight sets.
 At the Indian Wells Masters, Medvedev was upset in the fourth round by Grigor Dimitrov.
 At the Paris Masters, Medvedev reached the final for the second consecutive year, but lost to Novak Djokovic in three sets.
-In his third ATP Finals, Medvedev qualified for the semifinals after winning all of his group matches.
-He there defeated Casper Ruud, but lost in straight sets to Alexander Zverev in the final.
+In his third ATP Finals, Medvedev qualified for the semifinals after winning all of his round-robin matches.
+He defeated Casper Ruud before losing to Alexander Zverev in straight sets in the final.
 Medvedev ended his 2021 season by leading Russia to the Davis Cup title, not dropping a set through his five singles matches.